• Skip to primary navigation

 Baked Chiles Rellenos

-This healthy yet indulgent version chili rellenos (poblano peppers) is stuffed with ancient grains, creamy cheese, and baked in a savory spiced taco sauce for a healthy twist on a classic Mexican dish!
+This healthy yet indulgent version chili rellenos (stuffed poblano peppers) is stuffed with ancient grains, creamy cheese, and baked in a flavorful sauce for a lighter twist on a classic Mexican dish!

 Print Recipe Pin Recipe